Iranian Jews: Contact with non-Persian Jews

 A Persian Jew prays in a synagogue in Shiraz, Iran, 1999.

 Rabbis from the Haredi sect Neturei Karta, which has historically been opposed to the existence of Israel have visited Iran on several occasions.
 The Jewish Defense Organization, protested against one such visit by members of a Neturei Karta faction after they attended International Conference to Review the Global Vision of the Holocaust in Tehran.

 Maurice Motamed, a former Jewish Iranian parliamentarian states that in recent years, the Iranian government has allowed Jewish Iranians to visit their family members in Israel and it has also allowed those Iranians who are living in Israel to return to Iran for a visit.

 Limited cultural contacts are also allowed, such as the March 2006 Jewish folk dance festival in Russia, in which a female team from Iran participated.

 Iranian Jews are generally allowed to travel to Israel and emigrate abroad, though they must submit passport and visa requests to a special section of the passport office, face restrictions on families leaving en masse, and travels to Israel must be done via a third country.
 However, the rate of emigration has been low.
 Between October 2005 and September 2006, 152 Jews left Iran, down from 297 during the same period the previous year, and 183 the year before that.
 Most of those who left allegedly cited economic and family reasons as their main incentives for leaving.
 In July 2007, Iran's Jewish community rejected financial emigration incentives to leave Iran.
 Offers ranging from 5,000 to 30,000 British pounds, financed by a wealthy expatriate Jew with the support of the Israeli government, were turned down by Iran's Jewish leaders.
 To place the incentives in perspective, the sums offered were up to 3 times or more than the average annual income for an Iranian.
 However, in late 2007 at least forty Iranian Jews accepted financial incentives offered by Jewish charities for immigrating to Israel.

 Synagogues and Hebrew schools

 Most Jews live in Tehran, the capital.
 Today Tehran has 11 functioning synagogues, many of them with Hebrew schools.
 It has two kosher restaurants, an old-age home and a cemetery.
 There is a Jewish library with 20,000 titles.
 Traditionally however, Shiraz, Hamedan, Isfahan, Tabriz, Nahawand, Babol and some other cities of Iran were home to large populations of Jews.
-At present there are 25 synagogues in Iran.
 Isfahan has a Jewish population of about 1,500, consisting mostly of businesspeople.
 As of 2015 there were 13 synagogues, including the primary synagogue on Palestine Square.
 In Esfahan, many Jewish businesses are concentrated in an area called "Jewish Passage".

+In 2026, The Guardian reported the community maintains about 30 synagogues nationally.